-Deferred outflows of resources and deferred inflows of resources represent deferrals in pension and postemployment benefits associated with the implementation of GASB Statements No. 68 and Statement No.75.
-The College recorded \$4 million in FY 2020 and \$3.8 million in FY 2021 of pension and postemployment-related deferred outflows.
-This decrease in deferred outflows reflects the College's proportionate share of a decrease in the state-wide amounts reported by the Department of Retirement Systems (DRS) and Health Care Authority (HCA) due to differences between expected and actual experiences related to the actuarial assumptions.
+Deferred outflows of resources and deferred inflows of resources represent deferrals in pension and postemployment benefits associated related to GASB Statements No. 68 and Statement No.75.
+The College recorded \$3.8 million in FY 2021 and \$4.1 million in FY 2022 of pension and postemployment-related deferred outflows.
+This increase in deferred outflows reflects the change in proportionate share.

-Similarly, the increase in deferred inflows in 2021 reflects the increase in difference between actual and projected investment earnings on the state's pension plans and other post-employment benefits.
+Similarly, the increase in deferred inflows in 2022 reflects the increase in difference between actual and projected investment earnings on the state's pension plans and other post-employment benefits.
+The College recorded \$11 million in FY 2021 and \$14.7 million in FY 2022 of pension and postemployment-related deferred inflows.
+The increase reflects the change in proportionate share.

-Current liabilities include amounts payable to suppliers for goods and services, accrued payroll and related liabilities, the current portion of Certificate of Participation (COP) debt, unearned revenue, and the current portion of compensated absences.
+Current liabilities include amounts payable to suppliers for goods and services, accrued payroll and related liabilities, the current portion of Certificate of Participation (COP) debt, deposits held for others and unearned revenue.
 Current liabilities can fluctuate from year to year depending on the timeliness of vendor invoices and the resulting vendor payments, especially in the area of capital assets and improvements.